woody34/toadify/DEMO.md

 ```

 Using object syntax to bind props to children also allows for chaining props from parent to child.
-I have found this confuses people and don't really do it but it is an easy way to use a bus pattern to pass things down into decendants.
+I have found this confuses people and don't really do it but it is an easy way to use a bus pattern to pass things down into descendants.

 ```htmlmixed=
 ...